FilippoAleotti/mobilePydnet/README.md

 ## Android
 The code is based on [Google android examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android).
 Android `target` version is 26 while `minimum` is 21.
+Android Studio is required.

 ## iOS
-The demo on iOS has been developed by Giulio Zaccaroni
+The demo on iOS has been developed by Giulio Zaccaroni.
+XCode is required to build the app, moreover you need to sign in with your AppleID and trust yourself as certified developer.

 ## License
 The code provided in this repository has a demonstrative purpose only.
-You can download, modify and try it on your mobile phone with no restriction.
-However, the trained model can not be used for any scopes not covered by [MatterPort](https://matterport.com/it/) license.
+You can download, modify and try it on your mobile phone with no restrictions.
+However, the trained model can not be used for scopes not covered by the [MatterPort’s](https://matterport.com/it/) license.